Born: December 5, 1860

 In 1890, Billy followed many of the game’s top players and jumped to the newly formed Players League, a third major league.
 He hit .324 for the Philadelphia Athletics and led the league in total bases.
 Billy was pressed into service at shortstop and was less than brilliant.
 He was charged with 122 errors—the most in a season for any player.
 The Players League disbanded after one season and Billy became the property of Philadelphia’s NL team, the Phillies.
 He hit poorly for the Phillies and was released.

 Billy continued to play ball as a minor leaguer until he was 41.
 He was an everyday player and manager for the Hartford Indians until 1901.
 In 1902, he “came home” and joined the Jersey City Skeeters, performing as their leadoff hitter.
-Billy retired to his actual hometown and died at age 75 in 1936 in neighboring Lakeland.
+Billy retired to his actual hometown of Gloucester and died at age 75 in 1936 in neighboring Lakeland.